chaiNNer-org/chaiNNer/README.md

 - All of these tools are viable options, but as anyone who has used them before knows they can be limited in what they can do.
 Many features like chaining or interpolating models are hardcoded in and provide little flexibility.
 Certain features that would be useful, like being able to use a separate model on the alpha layer of an image for example, just do not exist in Cupscale.
 Inversely, you can pretty much do whatever you want with chaiNNer provided there are nodes implemented.
 Whatever weird feature you want implemented, you can implement yourself by connecting nodes however you want.
 Cupscale also does not have other image processing abilities like chaiNNer does, such as adjusting contrast.

-- This all being said however, Cupscale, IEU, CLI, or other tools are still useful for things chaiNNer currently cannot do, like running ESRGAN on video.
+- This all being said however, Cupscale, IEU, CLI, or other tools are still useful for things chaiNNer currently cannot do, like converting PyTorch models to NCNN without jumping through hoops.
+(That's pretty much it though)

 **Wouldn't this make it more difficult to do things?**